HackerUSA-CE/group-project/readme.md

 Wednesday

-Contributed to by Jane Doe, Code Ninja contributed to by Jerome McCrae
+Contributed to by Jane Doe, Code Ninja contributed to by Jerome McCrae, Aaron Lu